-Anne Frank’s tree has reached the end of its 150-year lifespan, but it will live on through saplings planted around the world, including the one at the HMC.
-The HMC’s sapling has grown in a specially designed and secure garden on the campus.
+Anne Frank’s tree has reached the end of its 150-year lifespan, but it will live on through saplings planted around the world, including the one at The HC.
+The HC’s sapling has grown in a specially designed and secure garden on the campus.
 Visitors will see and experience the sapling from inside the museum as part of an exhibit about Anne Frank.

 This program is supported, in part, by public funds from the Ministry of Foreign Affairs of the Kingdom of the Netherlands.